 Why did he decide to add doctoral studies to his work load?
 “As a response to God’s call,” said Steve.
 “I’ve never viewed education as a career planning strategy but as a response to God’s call and leading.
 God can use many things to equip us for ministry.
 Our gifts, talents, abilities, and even our hurts and pains.
 And he can use education.”
 And God has certainly been doing just that.

-Steve, even while deeply embroiled in his doctoral studies at this point, noticed that this format was becoming a barrier to the non-Spanish speaking Latinos congregants, and used it as an opportunity to make a change “At the beginning of 2019 as part of my ongoing dissertation research, our church launched a monolingual English service,” he said.
-“While it’s only been running for a few months, the response from the congregation has been positive,” said Steve.
-“We’re beginning to see new Latino faces in our English service every Sunday – Latinos who don’t speak Spanish but who have an appreciation and sense of the Latino culture.
+Steve, even while deeply embroiled in his doctoral studies, noticed this format was becoming a barrier to the non-Spanish speaking Latinos congregants, and used it as an opportunity to make a change “At the beginning of 2019 as part of my ongoing dissertation research, our church launched a monolingual English service,” he said.
+“The response from the congregation has been positive.
+We’re beginning to see new Latino faces in our English service – Latinos who don’t speak Spanish but who have an appreciation and sense of the Latino culture.
 Our service is in English but it definitely has a Spanish flavor!”

 “It’s not easy to do ministry in our media-saturated, fast-paced, success-driven culture,” he said solemnly.
 “At Capital Seminary & Graduate School, I have developed a deeper understanding and level of soul care for the church, and church leaders, in the digital age.
 The health of our churches is directly related to the health of our church leaders.
 I have learned how to engage the responsibilities of ministry while adequately caring for others by not losing sight of my spiritual health.”